-I myself have Diffuse Systemic Sclerosis with advanced lung fibrosis, Raynaud's and inflammatory arthritis.
-So do know and understand what it is like to have facial and skin changes due to scleroderma.
+I myself have diffuse systemic sclerosis with advanced lung fibrosis, Raynaud's and inflammatory arthritis.
+So I do know and completely understand what it is like to have facial and skin changes due to scleroderma.

 I must apologise for my breathlessness and hoarse voice, they are sadly complications from my lung disease, but hopefully you can still hear me clearly.